The Waste of Parts Rulepop

 Crew Member Actions

-On your turn, spend Action points to have your Crew Member:
+On your turn, spend Actions to have your Crew Member:

 Note: some cards and rooms provide additional actions.